ashcasmir/kind-parsley/src/pages/index.md

         image_alt: Feature 1 placeholder image
         media_position: right
         media_width: sixty
-      - title: Competing against Friends
+      - title: Competing against Friends!
         content: >+
           Friends and Family are an integral part of our life.
 They motivate you to achieve your goals.
 With FitPandas array of challenges, you can